 (c) Side yard—None, except when abutting a residential district, in which case it shall be ten (10) feet.

-[4] Special setbackssee § 32.09

-(Added August 14, 1997, ZA97-08-01)
+[4] Special setbacks shall be as required in Section 32.05.

 Section 13.07.
 Building height requirements.

-The maximum permitted height for buildings and structures shall be thirty-five (35) feet except as allowed by Section 4.03.
-The Commission may, however, allow construction and erection of buildings or structures exceeding thirty-five (35) feet in height, except that any application to exceed the maximum permitted height shall be treated as an application for a conditional use.
+The maximum permitted height for buildings and structures shall be sixty-five (65) feet except as otherwise provided in Section 4.03.
+The Commission may, however, allow construction and erection of buildings or structures exceeding sixty-five (65) feet in height, except that any application to exceed the maximum permitted height shall be treated as an application for a conditional use.

-(Added August 14, 1997, ZA97-08-01)

 Section 13.08.
 Off-street parking and loading space regulations.

 Spaces for off-street parking and provisions for loading and unloading spaces shall be provided in accordance with the provisions of Chapter 26.

-(Added August 14, 1997, ZA97-08-01)

 Section 13.09.
 Signs.

 Signs as allowed in this zoning district shall comply with the provisions of Chapter 25.

-(Added August 14, 1997, ZA97-08-01)

 Chapter 13A CBD-1—CENTRAL BUSINESS DISTRICT

 Section 13A.01.
 Intent.